 - a.
 I have read the information in these documents.
 (This policy is kept updated on the School website and in the Safeguarding section for staff on Teams.) - b.
 I will refer to the Halliford Safeguarding and Child Protection Policy document for clarification of any issues that may arise. - c.
 I agree to work in accordance with the Halliford School Safeguarding and Child Protection Policy. - d.
 I have received and read part 1 of Keeping Children Safe in Education.
-(September 2023) & Annex B - e.
+(September 2024) & Annex B - e.
 I have raised any points I do not understand or require further clarification upon and received a satisfactory and clear explanation.

-Signed
+ned

-Date
+te

-Print Name
+nt Name

-Role in the School
+le in the School